platformland/electric-book/book/text/identify.md

 A less top-down approach is to ensure there are clear routes for 'point solutions' from individual products to develop into shared platforms.
 A point solution is something that has been developed as part of a single service, that might be useful as a more general platform for multiple services.

 For example, the authentication platform, Login.gov, started life as a larger project called [MyUSA](#), which aimed to provide a single account and to do list for interacting with government.
-The authentication part of the project was developed into login.gov by 18F and the United States Digital Service. [^7]
+The authentication part of the project was developed into login.gov by 18F and the United States Digital Service.[^6]

 Another example is the letter printing feature of the GOV.UK Notify messaging platform.
-It makes use of the spare printing capacity at the UK driving licence agency's secure printing facility that was created when printed 'tax discs' were abolished.[^8]
+It makes use of the spare printing capacity at the UK driving licence agency's secure printing facility that was created when printed 'tax discs' were abolished.[^7]

 This approach is similar to that taken by many teams at commercial platform companies, where problems are first solved within product teams, but then supported with staff and funding to turn them into more general solutions.

 Within Google, setting up a new team is often off the back of what is already happening organically.
 Google tends to create a set of core, high-level values while allowing space to innovate.
-Things that are mandated are really high-level, rather than day-to-day - everything rolls-up to a higher objective.[^9]
+Things that are mandated are really high-level, rather than day-to-day - everything rolls-up to a higher objective.[^8]

 For commercial services, the 'route to market' is potentially clearer - for example, an Amazon platform can ultimately appear in the AWS dashboard alongside the company's other offerings where developers can use (and pay) for it.